IDontLikeOpen/IDontLikeOpen/README.md

 - 👋 Hi, I’m @IDontLikeOpen
-- 👀 I’m interested in React and dome other technologies
+- 👀 I’m interested in React and other technologies
 - 🌱 I’m currently learning React and app dev in general
 - 💞️ I’m looking to collaborate on React
 - 📫 How to reach me idontlikeopen@gmail.com